 POORLY ORGANIZED, DESTROYING NOTES

-It was also brought out notes are outright destroyed after meetings are held to investigate certain claims; from the first day, testimony by elder Maxwell Horley:
+It was also brought out that notes are outright destroyed after their internal meetings are held to investigate certain claims; from the first day, testimony by elder Maxwell Horley:

 WOMEN ARE STUPID, UNTRUSTWORTHY, AND CAN’T FLY PLANES